symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 04 */
         :end-before: /* end block 04 */

-5. :doc:`Cosign the aggregate transaction <../transaction/signing-announced-aggregate-bonded-transactions>` hash with Carols's account.
+5. :doc:`Cosign the AggregateTransaction <../transaction/signing-announced-aggregate-bonded-transactions>` hash with Carols's account.
 She has to opt-in to become a multisig cosignatory.

 .. code-block:: bash

     nem2-cli transaction cosign --hash A6A374E66B32A3D5133018EFA9CD6E3169C8EEA339F7CCBE29C47D07086E068C --profile carol

-6. :doc:`Cosign the aggregate transaction <../transaction/signing-announced-aggregate-bonded-transactions>` with Bob's account.
+6. :doc:`Cosign the AggregateTransaction <../transaction/signing-announced-aggregate-bonded-transactions>` with Bob's account.
 The amount of cat.currency locked becomes available again on Alice's account and Carol is added to the multisig.

 .. code-block:: bash